TSABM/jwt-pizza/curiosityReport.md

 ## Why it started
 - looks like a pushback against business culture and practices that frustrated them
+- trying to fix over focus on rigid rules and practices that make dev harder not easier
+- trying to focus on making sure good steps and progress in dev rather than focusing only on the final vision
 ## How it works
 - The agile manifesto reads:
 "We are uncovering better ways of developing software by doing it and helping others do it.
 Through this work we have come to value: